johnib/ravendb-mcp/README.md

 - Node.js 16+
 - RavenDB 7.x
+- One of the following authentication methods:
-- API Key for authentication
+  - API Key
+  - Certificate (.pfx file)
+  - Username and password

 ## Installation